By Thailand specialist Charlotte

 Sitting in respectful silence as the Buddhist monks of Wat Pho performed their morning prayers is an experience I won’t forget.
 This ancient ceremony in the incense-infused temple, with its rhythmic chanting and meditative atmosphere, is a stark contrast to the hustle of the modern metropolis outside and an incredible privilege to observe.

 While hundreds of temples of all ages and sizes dot the city, few carry the majesty or importance of Wat Pho.
-Built before Bangkok became the capital, it's home to a 46 metre reclining Buddha.
+Built before Bangkok became the capital, it's home to a 46 meter reclining Buddha.
 The enormous feet of this golden giant are exquisitely decorated in mother of pearl and compete for your attention with the richly embellished chedis housed throughout the grounds.
 Standing sentinel for centuries, these 91 concertinaed towers soar above you, cutting the skyline with their gleaming spires.

 The nearby Grand Palace, once the official residence of the Thai royal family and still the spiritual heart of the country, remains one of the most venerated landmarks in Bangkok.
 Within the complex lies Wat Phra Kaew, or Temple of the Emerald Buddha, home to one of the most famous statues in the Buddhist world, carved in the 14th century from a single piece of jade.

-Over the river, Wat Arun, ornately carved with tiny pieces of colored glass and porcelain set into the stonework, is captivating as the sun sets and the full palate of colors is washed with an orange hue.
+Over the river, Wat Arun, ornately carved with tiny pieces of colored glass and porcelain set into the stonework, is captivating as the sun sets and the full palette of colors is washed with an orange hue.

 Cycling around Bangkok